KedPanic/Let-s-Jam-Starter-Pack/README.md

 </p>

-Build on top of [**Love2D**][Love2D] to speed up the game development for the game jam.<br/> It is heavily based on the previous project  https://superneon.itch.io/uau
+Build on top of [**Love2D**][Love2D] to speed up the game development for the game jam.<br/>

 ## Features
 - Integrates with [**Tiled map editor**][Tiled] through the [**Simple Tiled Implementation**][STI] library